jfroome/employee-orientation/README.md

 - Email: `test@example.com`
 - Password: `password`

-A comprehensive web-based employee orientation solution that streamlines the orientation process for organizations of all sizes.
-This full-stack application guides new employees through a structured, multi-step orientation workflow covering employment information, benefits enrollment, legal agreements, and document management.
+A web application for collecting information for new employees of an organization.
+Prepopulates the forms with their existing data.
+Fully customizeable pages.
+Forms built with the easy to use React-hook-form.
+Designed to integrate with a pre-existing database api with minimal changes to the repository layer.

 ## Overview

 This platform provides a complete end-to-end orientation experience designed to improve operational efficiency and ensure compliance with organizational policies.
-The application features a guided wizard-style interface with sequential form sections, automated data persistence, secure authentication, and seamless integration capabilities.
+The application features a guided wizard-style interface with sequential form sections, secure authentication, and seamless integration capabilities.

-The application demonstrates modern full-stack development practices and is production-ready for enterprise deployments.

 ## Core Features